ssalvaterra/LIB-201/text-analysis.md

 ## Tokenizing

 Computers can recognize characters in sequence.
 But what words say, and what they mean, aren't always so clear!
 So in order to have a computer "read" something and pull information from it, you have to "tokenize" a text.
-Tokens can be separated by spaces, but they can also be punctuation (hyphens, commas, parentheses), they could be differently capitalized, and they can have different meanings, even though they're spelled the same way.
+Tokens can be separated by spaces, but they can also be separated by punctuation (hyphens, commas, parentheses), they could be differently capitalized, and they can have different meanings, even though they're spelled the same way.
 Tokenizing splits words in a sentence into their individual units. <!--use example from letters?-->

     Hello, I am the all-knowing magician!